Does the magneto-thermal instability survive whistler-suppression of thermal conductivity in galaxy clusters?: Model

 \section{Model}

-We perform local simulations of the MTI with the pseudospectral code \textsc{snoopy} \citep{Lesur2015}.
-Similar to \citetalias{Perrone2022}, we adopt the Boussinesq approximation to study small-scale, subsonic turbulence, assuming a constant negative background temperature gradient (temperature decreases radially) and a positive entropy stratification that is stable in the absence of anisotropic heat conduction.
-The two gradients define respectively the MTI ($\omega_{\rmn{T}}$) and Brunt-V\"ais\"al\"a frequency ($N$, see Appendix~\ref{appA}), whose values in the periphery of galaxy clusters are roughly comparable and approximately $(600 \,\si{Myr})^{-1}$ \citepalias{Perrone2022}.
+We performed local simulations of the MTI with the pseudospectral code \textsc{snoopy} \citep{Lesur2015}.
+As was done in \citetalias{Perrone2022}, we adopted the Boussinesq approximation to study small-scale subsonic turbulence, assuming a constant negative background temperature gradient (temperature decreases radially) and a positive entropy stratification that is stable in the absence of anisotropic heat conduction.
+The two gradients define respectively the MTI ($\omega_{\rmn{T}}$) and Brunt-V\"ais\"al\"a frequency ($N$; see Appendix~\ref{appA}), whose values in the periphery of galaxy clusters are roughly comparable and are approximately $(600 \,\si{Myr})^{-1}$ \citepalias{Perrone2022}.
 In our local Cartesian setup, the radial direction coincides with $\bm e_z$.
-The full MHD Boussinesq equations with anisotropic thermal conduction can be found in Appendix~\ref{appA}.
+The full magnetohydrodynamic (MHD) Boussinesq equations with anisotropic thermal conduction can be found in Appendix~\ref{appA}.